autoSteve/acMqtt/README.md

 Functions:
 - Get Home Assistant talking to CBus, with MQTT discovery to eliminate any manual CBus config in HA
-- Return to previously set lighting levels when a 'turn on' command is issued in HA
+- Optionally return to previously set lighting levels when a 'turn on' command is issued (supports very old versions of HA)
 - Optionally include Philips Hue hub devices in CBus scenes, like having 'All Off' from a button or using AC visualisations
 - Optionally Panasonic air conditioners via ESPHome
 - Optionally ESPHome sensors for temperature and relative humidity (example .yaml files are for this.)